 - If the position description is being updated to launch a new recruitment or position/pay action, search for and edit the existing position description in MyTrack.

-- See our Position Description Checklist for more information.
+- See our Position Description resources for more information.

-- Submit position description for approvals within the unit and to Human Resources using MyTrack (see MyTrack Training Guides)
+- Submit position description for approvals within the unit and to Human Resources using MyTrack (see MyTrack User Guides and Tools)

 - Human Resources will review the position and assign or confirm the OA compensation band, determine FLSA status, and set up the position number in Banner if needed.
 Hiring managers identified in the MyTrack position description will receive notification when the position description has moved through the approval process.

 - Hiring managers are encouraged to use the OA Re-employment Pool prior to launching a competitive search.
 The OA Re-employment Pool allows hiring managers to direct appoint OAs who have received notice of position elimination due to budget constraints or changing operational needs, and provides access to experienced University employees while reducing the time to fill positions.
 For more information on the OA Re-employment Pool, see the Information For Hiring Authorities page.

 - Create a requisition from an approved position description